Nirnays03/Diwali_Sales_Analysis/README.md

 - Who spends more: men or women?
 - Which age group buys the most during Diwali?
 - What products are most popular?
-- Which cities have the highest sales?
+- Which states have the highest sales?

 I visualized some of the findings below ⬇️